Ecogenomics/GTDBTk/README.md

 > gtdbtk classify_wf --cpus 24 --genome_dir ./my_genomes --out_dir gtdbtk_output
 ```

+The GTDB-Tk taxonomic classification of each bacterial and archaeal genome is contained in the <prefix>.bac120.classification.tsv and <prefix>.ar122.classification.tsv output files.

-##### Output files
+##### Additional output files

 Each step of the classify workflow generates a number of files that can be consulted for additional information about the processed genomes.

 Identify step:
-* gtdbtk_bac120_markers_summary.tsv: summary of unique, missing, and duplicate markers within the 120 bacterial marker set for each submitted genome.
+* gtdbtk_bac120_markers_summary.tsv: summary of unique, duplicated, and missing markers within the 120 bacterial marker set for each submitted genome
-* gtdbtk_ar122_markers_summary.tsv: analogous to the above file, but for the 122 archaeal marker set.
+* gtdbtk_ar122_markers_summary.tsv: analogous to the above file, but for the 122 archaeal marker set
-* marker_genes direcotry: lists individual genome results for Gene calling using Prodigal and Gene matching based on TigrFam and Pfam markers.
+* marker_genes directory: contains individual genome results for gene calling using Prodigal and gene identification based on TIGRFAM and Pfam HMMs

 Align step:
-* *.user_msa.fasta: Multi sequence alignement  listing ONLY the submitted genomes
+* <prefix>.user_msa.fasta: FASTA file containing MSA of the submitted genomes
-* *.msa.fasta: Multi sequence alignement  listing ALL genomes ( submitted + reference genomes)
+* <prefix>.msa.fasta: FASTA file containing MSA of submitted and reference genomes
-* *.filtered.tsv: Display the list of genomes with an insufficient number of amino acids in MSA.
+* <prefix>.filtered.tsv: list of genomes with an insufficient number of amino acids in MSA

 Classify step:
-* *.classification_pplacer.tsv: Classification of user genomes based only on pplacer.
+* <prefix>.classification.tsv: classification of user genomes based on the FastANI, RED values, and pplacer.
+This is the primary output of the GTDB-Tk and contains the taxonomic classification we recommend
+ * <prefix>.summary.tsv: additional information regarding the criteria used to classify a genome
-* *.classification.tsv: Classification of user genomes based on the FastANI, RED Value and pplacer.
+* <prefix>.classification_pplacer.tsv: classification of user genomes based only on pplacer
-* *.fastani_results.tsv: Tab deleimited file listing the user genome, the reference genome and the Average nucleotide identity between the two
+* <prefix>.fastani_results.tsv: tab delimited file indicating the average nucleotide identity (ANI) between a user and reference genome for cases where classification is based on the ANI statistic
-* *.classify.tree: Reference tree with all user genomes placed with pplacer
+* <prefix>.classify.tree: reference tree in Newick format containing all user genomes placed with pplacer in the GTDB-Tk reference tree
-* *.summary.tsv: if user genomes have been classified using FastANI,Red values or only the topology of the tree.
-* *.red_dictionary: Median Red values for the ranks Phylum to Genus
+* <prefix>.red_dictionary: median RED values for taxonomic ranks

 ## Validating Species Assignments

-The GTDB-Tk uses FastANI to estimate the ANI between genomes.We recommend that species assignments made by the GTDB-Tk be validate using ANI distances against a suitably set of reference genomes.
-ANI values can be calculated using [ANIcalculator](https://ani.jgi-psf.org/html/home.php).
+The GTDB-Tk uses FastANI to estimate the average nucleotide identity (ANI) between genomes.
+Species assignments are made using an ANI criteria of 95%.
+Information about species assignments can be found in the <prefix>.fastani_results.tsv output file.

 ## De Novo Workflow

-The <i>de novo</i> workflow infers a new tree containing all reference GTDB-Tk genomes and user supply genomes.
-The classify workflow is recommended for obtaining taxonomic classifications, and this workflow only recommended if a <i>de novo</i> tree is desired.
-This workflow consists of five steps: identify, align, infer, root, and decorate.
-The first to are the same as in the classify workflow.
-The infer step uses [FastTree](http://www.microbesonline.org/fasttree/) with the WAG+GAMMA models to calculate a <i>de novo</i> tree.
-This tree is then rooted using a user specified outgroup and then decorated with the GTDB taxonomy.
+The *de novo* workflow infers a new tree containing all user supply and GTDB-Tk reference genomes.
+The classify workflow is recommended for obtaining taxonomic classifications, and this workflow only recommended if a *de novo* tree is desired.
+This workflow consists of five steps: *identify*, *align*, *infer*, *root*, and *decorate*.
+The *identify* and *align* steps are the same as in the classify workflow.
+The *infer* step uses [FastTree](http://www.microbesonline.org/fasttree/) with the WAG+GAMMA models to calculate a *de novo* tree.
+This tree is then rooted using a user specified outgroup and decorated with the GTDB taxonomy.

-The classify workflow can be run as follows:
+The *de novo* workflow can be run as follows:
 ```
 > gtdbtk de_novo_wf --genome_dir <my_genomes> --<marker_set> --outgroup_taxon <outgroup> --out_dir <output_dir>
 ```
 This will process all genomes in <my_genomes> using the specified marker set and place the results in <output_dir>.
-The tree will thbe rooted with the <outgroup> taxon.
-Identical to the classify workflow, the location of genomes can also be specified using a batch file with the --batchfile flag and any of the 3 marker sets defined by GTDB-Tk used to infer the tree.
+Only genomes previously identified as being bacterial (archaeal) should be included when using the bacterial (archaeal) marker set.
+The tree will be rooted with the <outgroup> taxon.
+Identical to the classify workflow, the location of genomes can also be specified using a batch file with the --batchfile flag.

 The workflow supports several optional flags, including:
 * cpus: maximum number of CPUs to use